kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

-Setup Fail2ban will prevent attackers to brute force your vault logins.
+Setting up Fail2ban will prevent attackers to brute force your vault logins.
 This is particularly important if your instance is publicly available.

 ## Table of Contents
 - [Pre-requisite](#pre-requisite)